wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - disabling variant support entirely

+- limiting variant support to specific plugins (e.g. plugins provided by the package manager, plugins vetted by user)

 - specifying an explicit variant to install

 - specifying optional providers to enable

+- controlling the use of isolated environment

 #### Variant ordering